STEI-ITB/HJIstore/Mini Project Ceph-Pie/README.md

 ```sh
 osdmap e69 pool 'repli-pool-1' (1) object 'testdata' -> pg 1.ac0d544c (1.4c) -> up ([1,3,5], p1) acting ([1,3,5], p1)
 ```
-- From this output, we can get some informations: pool-name is repli-pool-1, placement-group-number is 1.4c, primary OSD is 1, and object saved in OSD 1,3,5
+- From this output, we can get 4 informations: pool-name is repli-pool-1, placement-group-number is 1.4c, primary OSD is 1, and object saved in OSD 1,3,5
-- Check object directly to OSD directory.
-I will check in primary OSD.
+- Check object directly to corresponding OSD directory.
+I will check in primary OSD directory.
+You can check to non-primary OSD too, the file is still the same because we used replication rule in the beginning.
 ```sh
 cd /var/lib/ceph/osd/ceph-<osd-number>/current/<placement-group-number>
 ```